CarlosVargasF/Community_Discovery_algorithm_comparison/README.md

 The function was thought to work with any community evaluation method.

-## Standardization Function (evaluate_and_compare())
+# Standardization Function

-Function that compares Community Detection algorithms using pre-defined benchmark graphs with several case studies.
+evaluate_and_compare() is a function that compares Community Detection algorithms using pre-defined benchmark graphs with several case studies.
 It is possible to compare multiple algorithms, with multiple metrics over multiple case studies.

 **Parameters**
 ```
-algos_list: list or str, Algorithm's names to compare.
+algos_list     : list or str, Algorithm's names to compare.
 If str, it must be a space-separated string containing the algorithms.
-methods_list: list or str, Evaluation metric's names to use.
+methods_list   : list or str, Evaluation metric's names to use.
 If str, it must be a space-separated string containing the metrics.
-benchmark_type: str, The type of benchmark graphs to use.
+benchmark_type : str, The type of benchmark graphs to use.
-case_list: list or str, Specific benchmark cases to use.
+case_list      : list or str, Specific benchmark cases to use.
 If str, it must be a space-separated string containing the cases.
 ```

 **Supported CD algorithms and evaluation metrics**